 January 26, 2017

-Today I have an amazing day with my friend Claire, who was in the same master’s program as me.
+Today I have a fantastic day with my friend Claire, who was in the same master’s program as me.
 We don’t see each other often enough – she lives in Kent – so it’s so nice to catch up.
 We wander around Borough Market with Monmouth coffees, go to the Tate Modern’s new Switch House, head to Gail’s Bakery for amazing corn pancakes, and then meet up with Abigail and Gabriella, also former classmates of ours, for coffee.
 We have a lively, wonderful chat about books, writing, and life.

 Inevitably, one of them asks about my dating life.
 They are all in happy relationships with fantastic men, and it’s sometimes hard to articulate what it’s like to be single to people who have been in relationships for a long time.